in03/SlangLang/playground/OAUTH_SETUP.md

    - **Application name**: `SlangLang Playground` (or whatever you prefer)
    - **Homepage URL**: Your deployment URL (e.g., `https://yourusername.github.io/slanglang` or `https://slanglang.vercel.app`)
    - **Application description**: `AI-powered code generator for SlangLang`
-   - **Authorization callback URL**: Your base domain (e.g., `https://yourusername.github.io` or `https://slanglang.vercel.app`)
+   - **Authorization callback URL**: Your playground URL (e.g., `https://yourusername.github.io/slanglang/` or `https://slanglang.vercel.app/`)

-   **Important**: Use just the base domain for the callback URL, not the full path.
-The OAuth flow handles the redirect back to the correct page.
+   **Important**: Use the full path to your playground for the callback URL.
+This ensures the OAuth redirect works correctly for subdirectory deployments.

 3. Click **Register application**